tcarisland/articles/howto/web3fleekud/README.md

 That's what this article is about.

-Web3 is decentralized, peer to peer, and hopefully more robust than the increasingly walled gardens of social media and censored search engines.
+Web3 is decentralized, peer to peer, and hopefully more open and uncensorable than the increasingly walled gardens of social media and censored search engines.

 In fact, the tech in this tutorial has just as much to do with the early days of Napster and Torrents as it has to do with Bitcoin.

-Today we'll be looking at how to set up a website breaking with the client server architecture of old.
+Today we'll be looking at how to set up a website breaking with the client-server architecture of old.
 Hosted on IPFS and accessed through a quirky little smart contract on the Polygon Blockchain.

 And how will we do this?
 Through GitHub, Next.JS, IPFS, Fleek and Unstoppable Domains that's how!